udoprog/c10t/README.md

-    j005u - for explaining how cocoa works jnnnnn - for limit options which are helpful when debugging (and quite cool) mudaltsov - for mapping out the Mac OS X building process and creating a splendid package!
+    j005u - for explaining how cocoa works jnnnnn - for limit options which are helpful when debugging (and quite cool) mudaltsov - for mapping out the Mac OS X building process and creating a splendid package! frozencow - for fixing boost_thread configuration for cmake